mamontov-cpp/saddy-graphics-engine-2d/README.md

 However, we cannot provide binary builds for all of those platforms, only guarantee, that built source will work.

-## Build order

-First, you need to build main library, which is stored in main folder.
-After that you can built freetype plugin, or build game example or physics engine stress demo.
-After building freetype plugin, you can build IFaceEditor (plugins/ifaceed folder) or multithreading example (examples/multithreading folder).

-**NOTE 1** You should check when running examples and IFaceEditor from MSVC, that your current working directory in debug is ..\..\bin

-**NOTE 2** IFaceEditor and exporter require Qt 4.8+, but cannot be compiled under Qt 5+.
-They will be ported on Qt 5 ASAP, but currently they can't be compiled.
-You can support project by porting it to Qt 5.

-**NOTE 3** There was some kind of issue with Ruby 2.0 and DevIL gem, required by atlasgen.
-You can try copy an OpenIL DLLs into atlasgen folder or install Ruby 1.9 and install gem for this version, making things work.
-Also, for Ruby 2.0 you could check our fork of DevIL gem: https://github.com/ahiddenseeker/devil .

-## Saddy toolchain

-Saddy toolchain consists of few small utilities

-  * saddy - is the main engine core and has no requirements to be built.
-  * saddy-freetype - is the binding of freetype fonts to saddy.
-Requires _freetype_.
-  * exporter - a tool for exporting standard fonts into fonts with textures, which can be used with Saddy.
-Requires _Qt 4.8.x_.
-  * atlasgen - a tool for creating texture atlases for saddy, from an xml configs and few smaller images.Requires _Ruby_ and _DevIL gem_.
-  * ifaceed - a simple game screen editor.
-Requires _Qt 4.8.x_.

 ## Developers

   * Mamontov Dmitry - leader and current maintainer of project.